Tulane Home Tulane Shield logo linking to site home page

 Biography

-Catherine Prechtel graduated with bachelor's degrees in Spanish and Anthropology from Pacific University in Oregon in 2014.
-While at Pacific University, she co-taught poetry classes for Spanish-speaking immigrants with the nonprofit Adelante Mujeres.
+Catherine (Catie) Prechtel has a Ph.D. in Latin American Studies from Tulane University, with a focus in gender and sexuality studies and cultural studies in Latin America.
+Catie graduated with Bachelor’s degrees in Spanish and Anthropology from Pacific University in Oregon in 2014.
+While at Pacific University, she co-taught poetry classes for Spanish-speaking immigrant women with the nonprofit Adelante Mujeres.
 Upon graduating, she continued to develop her teaching skills as a Fulbright English Teaching Assistant in León, Guanajuato, Mexico, from 2014-2015, and worked as an English teacher in the city from 2015-2016.
-In 2018 she completed her master's degree in Spanish and Latin American Studies at American University in Washington, D.C.
+In 2018 she completed her Master’s degree in Spanish & Latin American Studies at American University in Washington, D.C..
 As an undergraduate, her research focused on the formation of understandings of virginity among Mexican-American populations, and as an MA student, she explored the changing significance of the figure of La Catrina in the works of Mexican artists José Guadalupe Posada and Diego Rivera.
-For her Ph.D. dissertation, she is exploring how Mexican exótico wrestlers perform gender and sexual identities within lucha libre.
-Over the 2021-2022 academic year, she conducted her research as a visiting investigator affiliated with the CIEG (Centro de Investigaciones y Estudios de Género) at UNAM in Mexico City.
+For her PhD dissertation, she explored how Mexican exótico wrestlers perform gender and sexual identities within lucha libre.
+During the 2021-2022 academic year she conducted her research as a visiting investigator affiliated with the CIEG (Centro de Investigaciones y Estudios de Género) at UNAM in Mexico City.

 Stone Center Departments